 Additionally, CSE researchers analyzed hypothetical rates to see if they could further encourage residential customers to shift demand to periods of high renewable generation without increasing utility costs.
 They found TOU rates could be modified to achieve such results.
 It is important for utilities to continually evaluate TOU rates as more smart homes are integrated with the grid.

 By analyzing the performance of such energy systems and their effectiveness to reduce energy use and costs when combined with various TOU utility rate structures, the researchers hope to increase consumer benefits and assist the grid in integrating more renewable energy into the state’s energy mix.

 To achieve 100% carbon-free electricity by 2045, California must build out more solar and wind generation, but the intermittent nature of sunlight and winds makes meeting energy demands very challenging.
 If distributed energy systems and advanced controls were installed in millions of homes throughout California, it would contribute significantly to overall grid reliability and help meet the state’s renewable energy goals, according to Larson.

 “California’s renewable energy capacity will continue to grow over the next several decades to reach the state’s clean energy and greenhouse gas emissions reduction goals,” Larson said.
 “Identifying and implementing new technologies as well as electricity rate plans and other market mechanisms that incentivize customers to shift loads to periods of higher renewable generation will help support integration of more renewable energy onto the grid and decrease our reliance on fossil-fueled resources.”

 This smart home study was funded by the California Public Utilities Commission’s Electric Program Investment Charge program.
-For further reading, view the full project report on analyzed hypothetical rates, read our overview of The Smart Home Study, or download the final tariff analysis report for insights on our evaluation of this technology and its potential benefits on customer and grid impacts.
+To learn more, view the full project report on analyzed hypothetical rates, read our overview of The Smart Home Study, or download the final tariff analysis report for insights on our evaluation of this technology and its potential benefits on customer and grid impacts.